WebDevStudios/wp-search-with-algolia/README.txt

 Follow along with the changelog on [Github](https://github.com/WebDevStudios/wp-search-with-algolia/releases).

+= 2.8.2 =
+* Updated: Wording and UI details around the settings page for better and more accurate reflection.
+* Updated: Confirmed compatibility with WP 6.7.x
+* Added: New page regarding Premium support from WebDevStudios.
+Let's work together.

 = 2.8.1 =
 * Updated: WP Search with Algolia Pro features list for version 1.4.0